Azure/terraform-azurerm-avm-res-servicebus-namespace/examples/max-namespace/_header.md

 # Max example

-This deploys the module with all the configuration that the namespace has which doesnt have their own test case
+This example deploys the module with all configurations of namespace that haven't been covered in other examples.